 It important that users understand exactly what your bot is capable of and what commands your bot understands.
 It is best practice for your bot to list its commands inside a help menu:

 It is considered best practice that bot's only create and read from one datafeed.
-If your bot goes down, it should re-authenticate, create a new datafeed, and begin reading from this one.
+If your bot goes down, it should re-authenticate, and try to read from the previously created datafeed.
+If this fails then you should create a new datafeed, and begin reading from this new datafeed.

 Creating and reading from multiple datafeeds concurrently can result in your bot processing duplicate messages and subsequently sending duplicate or out of order messages back to the user.